mlinproduction/mlinproduction.github.io/index.md

 - Access to proprietary training materials
 - 2 lunch meals to feed your hungry neurons!

+> This course has provided me with a bunch of tools (kind of a Swiss Army knife) that have made my work day easier.
+> Now I have the basics needed to build a proper scaffold on which to develop my ML projects, so that they can be
+> easily placed in production.
+It's a must!

+-- Marta Dies, Data Scientist, ML in Prod 2019 alumnus

+> The course was really useful to understand what tools are needed in order to put models into production

+-- Cristian Pachón, Data Scientist, ML in Prod 2019 alumnus

 <p align="center">
 <link href="https://d2poexpdc5y9vj.cloudfront.net/public/css/eventzilla-widget-button.css" rel="stylesheet" />
 <a id="btnpreview" class="ewb-large ezilla-widget-button ezilla-blue" href="https://events.eventzilla.net/e/machine-learning-in-production-feb-2020-2138781722">Register Now - February 2020</a>